 ST Math Program: ST Math is a PreK-8 visual instructional program that leverages the brain's innate spatial-temporal reasoning ability to solve mathematical problems.
-Its unique, patented approach provides students with equitable access to learning through challenging puzzles, non-routine problem solving, and informative feedback.
-With ST Math, students build deep conceptual understanding, and schools see proven, repeatable results.
+ST Math games include challenging puzzles that help your child deepen their mathematics understanding.
+If you need more information on ST Math, please visitstmath.com.

-Hands-On Math Activities: These activities focus on specific math concepts within a grade level.
-Each activity is designed to engage students in learning that is hands-on and promotes understanding of the concept.
-These activities are meant to be done with a parent or guardian.
-It's a fun way for children and parents to do math at home.
-Each activity includes clear directions, vocabulary words, and questions parents can ask to support their children during the activity.
+Hands-On Math Activities: The Hands-On Math Activities focus on specific math concepts within a grade level.
+Each activity is designed to engage your child in hands-on learning and promote understanding of the concept.
+These activities are fun for children and families to do math at home.
+Each activity includes clear directions, vocabulary words, and questions families can ask to support their children during the activity.

-Number Sense Games: Number Sense is an area that is critical to mathematics learning.
-It includes mathematical concepts like counting, adding, subtraction, multiplication, division, fractions, place value, estimation, and many others.
-Included in this packet are activities that students can do at home with their families to build number sense and practice those critical skills in a fun and engaging way through gameplay.
+Table Games: Number Sense is an area that is critical to mathematics learning.
+It includes mathematical concepts like counting, addition, subtraction, multiplication, division, fractions, place value, estimation, and many others.
+In this packet, there are games that families can play at home with their children to build number sense and practice those critical skills in a fun and engaging way through gameplay.